Chroniustain/Kotlin_AndroidStudio_Basics_DiceRollerApp/README.md

 #Extra Practice for this course.

-#Created a second 8 sided dice that functions exactly like the original 6 sided dice of our App.
+#Created a second 8 sided dice that functions exactly like the original 6 sided dice of our app.

 #Both dice roll at the same time by pressing the same button.